 Endpoint security concerns the monitoring, protection, and restriction of endpoints – in this case, personal devices connected to corporate networks.
 These devices become cyberattack targets without proper security mechanisms and can be mishandled if lost or stolen.

-In many organizations, employees use personal devices, such as laptops and cell phones, to connect to a corporate network, thereby allowing them to work remotely.
-However, when employees have their own devices, these become points at which an attacker can launch malicious activity.
-This gives rise to an important issue, that has become even more salient during the pandemic’s work-from-home structure: endpoint security.
+In many organizations, employees use personal devices, such as laptops and cell phones, to connect to a corporate network, allowing them to work remotely.
+However, when employees have their own devices, they become points at which attackers can launch malicious activity.
+This gives rise to an important issue that has become even more salient during the pandemic’s work-from-home structure: endpoint security.

 How Do You Secure Endpoints?

 Endpoint security involves assessing the security of a third party’s systems and networks, including their hardware, software, and data storage with a third-party risk assessment.
 This helps to ensure that any data shared between the two parties is secure and protected from potential threats.

 In order to ensure an organization is not vulnerable to attacks, every possible hole and shortcoming must be addressed.
 Therefore, every single endpoint must be, and remain, secured at all times.

 First, the organization should know who possesses and uses each endpoint.
 If two employees share the same personal device (like a home computer), both users must be identified.
 To continue with the home computer example, the organization must also track where the endpoint is located and what kind of data/websites it can access if an employee cannot use a specific range of websites while at work, they should not be able to access said range while using a home computer that is connected to the same corporate network.
 Therefore, organizations should be blocking unauthorized websites.
 Given the need to control who accesses the home computer’s portal to the corporate network, the organization must also authenticate and limit user logins.